irm1005-itec1005-fall-2023/assignment-05-futureflare/README.md

 **Assessment**: This assignment is worth 15% of your final grade and marked out of 100.

+## Group Project Description
+An E-commerce website with a product display using multiple windows

 ## TLDR

 1. Sketch a concept that the team is going to build (landing page or web app or game)